 - An inability to bear weight on the affected leg

-When the worker visits the doctor for an evaluation after the accident, the doctor will examine the area, perform tests, and discuss the patient’s symptoms to attempt diagnosis.
-The doctor will evaluate the knee joint during a physical examination, and may order X-rays or MRIs to check for fractures and other injuries, and to ultimately diagnose a torn ACL.
+When the worker visits the doctor for an evaluation after the accident, the doctor will examine the area, perform tests, and discuss the patient’s symptoms to attempt a diagnosis.
+The doctor will evaluate the knee joint during a physical examination and may order X-rays or MRIs to check for fractures and other injuries and to ultimately diagnose a torn ACL.

 Treatment & Recovery

 Workers with an ACL tear injury may require surgery depending upon their expected level of post-healing exertion.
 Older people or those who are not very physical in their jobs may not opt for surgery.

 There is a contingent of people who may want to pursue surgery.